 The Landscape Reserve Planning (LRP) sub-trust was established in 2009 to support the First Nations represented by the Nanwakolus Council, the Coastal First Nations, and the Tsimshian Stewardship Committee in Landscape Reserve Planning.
-To date disbursements of \$735,000 have been made to those groups out of this fund.
-It is possible that these funds will be transferred to the EBM Adaptive Management sub-trust in 2018.
+Disbursements of \$735,000 were made to those groups out of this fund.
+The balance of these funds was transferred to the EBM Adaptive Management sub-trust in the third quarter of 2019.